MitocGroup/www/views/blog/posts/2015/08/deep-management-s-continuous-integration-with-travis-ci-and-coveralls.md

 >_**Continuous Integration** (CI) is the practice, in software engineering, of merging all developer working copies with a shared mainline several times a day._

-From the very first days of DEEP Management, we’ve been thinking and working to add continuous integration process into the core of our platform.
+From the very first days of DEEP Management, we've been thinking and working to add continuous integration process into the core of our platform.
 We believe that digital assets can be managed similar to software code and some of the best practices from software development could be easily applied to digital asset management.
-We’re happy to share the experience and step-by-step guide of what we’ve implemented so far.
+We're happy to share the experience and step-by-step guide of what we've implemented so far.

 ### Continuous Integration Requirements

-We’ve approached continuous integration the same way we’ve approached development of digital asset management platform.
+We've approached continuous integration the same way we've approached development of digital asset management platform.
 Our requirements are (additionally to the [best practices](https://en.wikipedia.org/wiki/Continuous_integration#Best_practices) of continuous integration process):

-1. High-flexibility and high-scalability — we’re building this process for our internal use, and we’re planning to make it an integrated solution into our platform on top of managed services;
+1. High-flexibility and high-scalability — we're building this process for our internal use, and we're planning to make it an integrated solution into our platform on top of managed services;
-2. Low-cost and low-maintenance — our budget is pretty tiny, so it’s crucial for us not to break the bank and we want to figure out the best solution while working hands on, so our customers can reuse it;
+2. Low-cost and low-maintenance — our budget is pretty tiny, so it's crucial for us not to break the bank and we want to figure out the best solution while working hands on, so our customers can reuse it;
-3. Low barrier of entry — if there is a market leader in open source community, we’d definitely want to adopt something that is already widely used.
+3. Low barrier of entry — if there is a market leader in open source community, we'd definitely want to adopt something that is already widely used.

 In above context, the choice was pretty simple: [Travis CI](https://travis-ci.com/).
 According to wiki: